SmalltalkJava/PlutoIPTV/README.md

 8. Next...
 Select... "start a program"
 9. Browse and select your git-bash.exe  in the C:\Program Files\Git install directory where Git Bash was installed.
 9b. make sure its git-bash.exe  and NOT git-bash.cmd
-10. In the add arguments put this:
+10. In the Add Arguments (Optional) field put this:
 ```-l -i -c "cd C:/IPTV;npx pluto-iptv"```
 11. finish it out.  then add another time for it to run so it runs every 12 hours or so.